British Console | The Sound of Classic British Mic Preamp!

 This is very important since many 500 racks are equipped with Switch Mode Power supply which may introduce switcher noise.

-The British Console Colour Module can be used for recording and mastering tracks or finished mixdown.
+The British Console Colour Module can be used for recording and mastering of a finished mixdown.

 HD Audio Samples